Please enable JavaScript to ensure auto alt text generation works properly

 Fairness is essential in any hiring process, but especially in asynchronous formats where candidates don't get to interact directly with interviewers:

-These practices help ensure that you're selecting candidates based on their qualifications rather than subjective impressions.
+These practices help support more structured evaluation that you're selecting candidates based on their qualifications rather than subjective impressions.

 4. Learn and improve